mastodon/mastodon/HELLO_PATCH.md

 the  registration flow uses OpenID Connect it does rely on showing the server rules which is part of the registration flow.
 So the patch is done performed only in the view.

+Also:
+* hide "Login with" if username and password form not available
+* change "or Login with" to "or"
+* change the login button label to "Login with Hellō"

 ## HELLO_PATCH(12): hide the "Two-factor Auth" menu entry

 Visiting `/settings/otp_authentication` still works.